An assumable FHA mortgage today can help you sell your home tomorrow

 Why is FHA assumability such a big deal?

 When mortgage rates are low, assuming an FHA loan when you buy a house is not a big consideration.
 You can just get your own loan, probably at a rate lower than that of the current loan against the property.
 In times of decreasing interest rates, there is less benefit to home sellers who have an FHA mortgage.
-In addition, FHA mortgages can cost more since they carry an upfront mortgage insurance premium (MIP) of 2.25% (until October 4, 2010 when it falls to 1 percent) and also have recurring monthly MIPs.
+In addition, FHA mortgages can cost more since they carry an upfront mortgage insurance premium (MIP) of 1.75% and also have recurring monthly MIPs which currently cannot be canceled.

 How much is assumability worth?